Updated on: Feb 17, 2024

 8. The Wedding Vows

-In a traditional Thai wedding, there are no exchanges of vows, but the symbolism is a large part of a Thai wedding for a couple’s good luck!
+In a traditional Thai wedding, there are no exchanges of vows, but the symbolism is a large part of a Thai wedding for a couple's good luck!
 If you are going a non-traditional route, Buddhist wedding vows may be a good place to start.
-Do a google search and see what ideas you can find.
+Do a search on wedding vows and speeches and see what ideas you can find.

 9. Khan Maak Procession